-To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy $\Delta H$ is calculated.
+To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy ΔH is calculated.
 The update is always accepted if the energy decreases.
 If the energy does not decrease, the update is accepted probabilistically (e.g. by the Metropolis criterion), where greater increases are less probable.
 Repeated MCSs minimize H.

 From an implementor's perspective, the CPM has a great advantage over other approaches: Since updates happen on a square lattice and changes in energy can be calculated locally, it lends itself well to distributed programming.
 Cells in Silico (CiS) [3] is a parallel implementation of the CPM based on the Neoteric Autonomous Stencil code for Jolly Algorithms (NAStJA) framework [2].
-NAStJA offers an abstraction layer for implementing stencil codes using Message Passing Interface (MPI), making it possible to leverage large-scale parallelism for CiS.
+NAStJA offers an abstraction layer for implementing stencil codes using Message Passing Interface (MPI), making it possible to leverage large-scale parallelism.
+A stencil defines an update function for each lattice site which only takes the site's neighbors as inputs.
 NAStJA divides the simulation domain into blocks.
 After the stencil is computed for each block, the halo, i.e. the boundary region between blocks is exchanged such that each block has the data necessary to compute the stencil again.